haroohie-club/HaroohieSite/content/blog/10.2024-01-24-rom-hacking-panel/en.md

 made a recording of the panel that I've now posted to my YouTube channel.
 If you're interested in hearing a bit about how we hacked this game, you'll likely enjoy giving it a watch!

+### Update
+Thanks to [Xzonn](xzonn.top), who is working with a team to translate Chokuretsu into Chinese, this talk has now been translated into Chinese and is available with Chinese subtitles on both YouTube and [Bilbili](https://www.bilibili.com/video/BV1w4421P7Wd/)!

 ::youtube-video
 ----
 video: 5Gk6WTr2eDU